Meituan-Dianping/mos-mss/README.md

 - options (Object)
     - CorsConfiguration — (map)
         - CORSRule — required — (Array<map>)
-            - AllowedHeaders — (Array<String>) Specifies which headers are allowed in a pre-flight OPTIONS request.
+            - AllowedHeader — (Array<String>) Specifies which headers are allowed in a pre-flight OPTIONS request.
-            - AllowedMethods — required — (Array<String>) Identifies HTTP methods that the domain/origin specified in the rule is allowed to execute.
+            - AllowedMethod — required — (Array<String>) Identifies HTTP methods that the domain/origin specified in the rule is allowed to execute.
-            - AllowedOrigins — required — (Array<String>) One or more origins you want customers to be able to access the bucket from.
+            - AllowedOrigin — required — (Array<String>) One or more origins you want customers to be able to access the bucket from.
             - MaxAgeSeconds — (Integer) The time in seconds that your browser is to cache the preflight response for the specified resource.

 Return: